“Federal Law Forbids Sale or Reuse of this Bottle” Marking

 The original bottles are marked with “D-334” (the distiller ID number assigned to Jim Beam) , “119” which is the liquor bottle permit number assigned to Wheaton, and the date code “64” for 1964 on the bottom.
 A mold cavity number, such as “2” or “7” is placed directly below the “119 64”.
 The “Federal Law Forbids Sale or Reuse of this Bottle” phrase is embossed in a circle on the base.

 Another issue of this “genie bottle” bottle design was made in the early 1970s in a light to medium blue glass.
 That type of bottle has a handle, and the ones I have seen all bear a “73” date code for 1973.
 They were also made by Wheaton.
 The words “Liquor Bottle” are embossed in a circle on the base, replacing the “Federal Law….” phrase.
 A third bottle of this shape (also with a handle) in a bold ruby red color was issued for Beam in 1980.
 Those examples bear an “80” date code.
 The red color is “flashed” or surface stained and does not go all the way through the glass.
 That bottle also bears the lettering “LIQUOR BOTTLE” in a circle on the base.
+Check out this article below with some information on those bottles: PopCultureReferences.com article about the “Jeannie Bottle”

 Large numbers of liquor bottles with the “Federal Law Forbids….” marking were made by such glassmakers as Owens-Illinois Glass Company, Thatcher Glass Manufacturing Company, Anchor Hocking Glass Corporation, and other bottle makers.

-Below, a typical bottle and the markings shown on it, with some text to explain their meaning:
+Below, a typical bottle base and the markings shown on it, with some text to explain their meaning:

 Federal Law Forbids Sale or Reuse of this bottle - phrase on amber liquor bottle made by Owens-Illinois, Glass Company, marked D-23 / 65-57 on the base.